 Dr. Jack Edwards is Conductor of the Greater Victoria Junior Concert Band and SookeWinds, Director of the Victoria Community Marching Band, Director of the Harmony Project Marching Drumline, and bassoonist in the Raincoast Trio and Springridge Quintet.
 He has also performed as Principal alto saxophone and bassoon with the Greater Victoria Senior Concert Band and Principal alto saxophone with the Merideum Wind Orchestra.
 He is on faculty at the Victoria Conservatory of Music and the Sooke Music Academy.
 Dr. Edwards was born and raised in Northeast Georgia, in the foothills of the Appalachian Mountains.
 On a full, four-year saxophone scholarship, […]

 Canadian flutist Marsha Elliott is an acclaimed soloist, chamber musician and educator.
-As a performer Marsha has toured throughout Canada and the US and has been seen and heard on national television and radio.
 Marsha holds a B.Mus. in Performance from the University of Toronto and a M.Mus. in Performance from the State University of New York at Stony Brook, where she studied with soloists Susan Hoeppner and Carol Wincenc respectively.
 Marsha also spent a transformative year in the Professional Winter Residency Program at the Banff Centre for the Arts.
-Her past teachers and mentors have included Julius Baker (…)
+Her past teachers and mentors have included Julius Baker, Emmanuel Pahud and Jeanne Baxtresser among others.
+As a performer Marsha has toured throughout Canada and the US and has been seen and […]

 Ingrid received the AVCM Diploma Teacher Award in 1985.
 She has been a part of the VCM Faculty for the past 30 years.
 She is recognized by the Glenn Gould Professional School as a teacher with exceptionally talented students.
 She specializes in preparing young talent for solo and orchestral piano performance.
 Ingrid’s students have received awards from RCM/VCM examinations, including the Gold Medal for the ARCT Performer’s Diploma; they have won local, provincial and national competitions, CBC Up and Coming and Young Musicians’ Competitions. her students have performed with the Victoria Symphony and other orchestras on many occasions, also in (…)